The Play’s The Thing

 We had a lot more time before going to lunch.
 I asked him if he wanted me to show him around the school or just continue talking or meet more people.
 He didn’t seem to jump at that question.

 “Honestly?
 I like talking with you, too, Evan.
 I want to get to know you better.
 We haven’t even touched on who you are.
 I’d like to hear that.
-But look, you and I are going to be friends, and maybe even closer than friends because roomies need someone to talk to, a confidante whom they can share personal thoughts with as I said before.
+But look, you and I are going to be friends, and maybe even closer than friends because roomies need someone to talk to, a confidante whom they can share personal thoughts with.
 I want to be that friend for you and hope you can be that for me.
 I don’t know what you are thinking, but this is an opportunity for both of us to find out if we can trust our new roomie.
-I can swear to you as earnestly as possible that what you tell me in secret will remain secret no matter what the inducement is to reveal it.”
+I can swear to you that what you tell me in secret will remain secret no matter what the inducement is to reveal it.”

 He stood up, then sat back down on his bed.
 He seemed unsure of himself, and he dropped his eyes from mine.
 Speaking to his unmade bed, he said, “That’s exactly what I need.
 Can I really trust you?”